 Areas of Study

-The College of Liberal Arts and Sciences comprises departments, centers, institutes, and programs that span science and humanities disciplines, from ecology to economics, physics to philosophy, and German to genetics.
-These core units house undergraduate majors, graduate programs, disciplinary and interdisciplinary research groups, and outreach centers.
+The College of Liberal Arts and Sciences comprises departments, centers, institutes, and programs that span the sciences and humanities, from economics to the environment, physics to philosophy, and German to genetics.
+These core units house undergraduate majors, graduate programs, interdisciplinary research groups, and outreach centers.
 Together, they make up the fabric of UConn's broadest College.

 Center for Applied Research in Human Development

 Center for the Ecological Study of Perception and Action

 Center of Biological Risk